CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

 * c5n.18xlarge  (36 cpus/node with Multithreading disabled)
 with 192 GiB memory, 100 Gbps Network Bandwidth, 19,000 EBS Bandwidth (Mbps) and Elastic Fabric Adapter (EFA)

+or

+* c6a.48xlarge (96 cpus/node with Multithreading disabled)
+with 384 GiB memory, 50 Gigabit Network Bandwidth, 40 EBS Bandwidth (Gbps), Elastic Fabric Adapter (EFA) and Nitro Hypervisor

 ```{note}
 CMAQ is developed using OpenMPI and can take advantage of increasing the number of CPUs and memory.